bebo-dot-dev/m3u-epg-editor/README.md

   --epgurl [EPGURL], -e [EPGURL]
                         The url to pull the epg file from.
-Both http:// and file:// protocols are supported. (default: None) --groups [GROUPS], -g [GROUPS]
+Both http:// and file:// protocols are supported. (default: None) --request_headers [REQUEST_HEADERS], -rh [REQUEST_HEADERS]
+                        An optional json array of key value pairs representing any required HTTP header values to be sent in m3u and epg HTTP requests (default: [])
+  --groups [GROUPS], -g [GROUPS]
                         Channel groups in the m3u to keep or discard.
 The default mode is to keep the specified groups, switch to discard mode with the -gm / --groupmode